HartmannLab/UELer/README.md

 - Batch exports now include accurate scale bars and synchronized viewer settings.
 - Enhanced ROI browser caching and FOV filtering for faster, more reliable browsing.
 - Added throttling, debounce logic, and guards to prevent redundant redraws and improve responsiveness.
-**Batch Export and Performance**
-- Batch exports now include accurate scale bars and synchronized viewer settings.
-- Enhanced ROI browser caching and FOV filtering for faster, more reliable browsing.
-- Added throttling, debounce logic, and guards to prevent redundant redraws and improve responsiveness.

 **UI and Plugin Improvements**
 - Consolidated and refined plugin layouts to prevent overflow and improve usability.
 - Reorganized channel and pixel annotation panels with clearer controls and consistent palette management.
 - Added cache configuration to advanced settings and maintained test coverage for layout stability.
-**UI and Plugin Improvements**
-- Consolidated and refined plugin layouts to prevent overflow and improve usability.
-- Reorganized channel and pixel annotation panels with clearer controls and consistent palette management.
-- Added cache configuration to advanced settings and maintained test coverage for layout stability.

-**Testing and Documentation**
-- Extensive new unit tests for rendering, ROI management, caching, palettes, and scale bars.
-- Updated documentation explaining FOV downsampling and rendering behavior.
 **Testing and Documentation**
 - Extensive new unit tests for rendering, ROI management, caching, palettes, and scale bars.
 - Updated documentation explaining FOV downsampling and rendering behavior.